 With a short elastic cord attached to it and hang it in your car, stroller, or even playpen for your kids to play with, let the pufferfish bounce and bungee jump all over the place.
 Toss it around, play “monkey catch” with it, or nap with it.
 It’s going to be your kid’s favorite buddy!!!

 My siblings and I used to go fishing at a deserted beach during the old days of childhood.
 One day we caught “a lot” of pufferfish than usual.
 In fact, there weren’t a lot of pufferfish in the sea just that, there was 1 particular hungry pufferfish that kept eating our bait and angled by us repeatedly.

 Knowing that pufferfish is poisonous and can’t be eaten, we released it back to the sea (it ain’t so lucky if we are Japanese, LOL)…. but it kept on coming back with hook scars all over its lip.
-In order not to disturb our fishing fun, we decided to keep it on the land and let it bloat, but will put it back to the sea before it exploded (will it?) or out of breath 😉
+In order not to disturb our fishing fun, we decided to keep it on the land and let it bloat, but we will put it back to the sea before it explodes (will it?) or out of breath 😉

 Sew From A Microfiber Chenille Mitt